Code-Institute-Submissions/bariryan-followalongPortfolio_JanResub/README.md

  This page will allow the user to get signed up to Hi, I'm Barry to start their communication with the Artist.
 The user will be able specify if they would like to commission new work or buy exsisting work.
 The user will be asked to submit their full name and email address with the option of leaving a comment if nessecceary.

  # User expectations

  * as a user, I want to purchase work directly from the Artist.
- * as a user, I want to commission original projects with the Artist.
+ * as a user, I want to commission original projects from the Artist in person.
+ * as a user, I want to see the work of the Artist Barry Ryan.

  ## Testing

 This website has been designed and implemented with all modern devices and screen resolutions in mind.
-Therefore a fully responsive layout for all devices has been a crucial concern for the website Hi, I'm Barry.
+Therefore a fully responsive layout for all devices has been a crucial concern form the outset.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.